kpeacewsu/kpeacewsu/README.md

 # Hi there, I'm Kriti! 👋

-I'm a passionate Software Developer currently mastering the art of Computer Science at Wayne State University, where I boast a CGPA of 3.81.
-With a strong foundation in Information Science and Technology (CGPA: 3.9 from Dr. Ambedkar Institute of Technology), I've embarked on a journey through various realms of software engineering, from internships to full-time roles in dynamic tech landscapes.
+I'm a passionate Software Developer currently enrolled in a Master's program in Computer Science at Wayne State University.
+I've embarked on a journey through various realms of software engineering, from internships to full-time roles, in dynamic tech landscapes

 ## 🎓 Education
 - **Masters in Computer Science** - Wayne State University, Detroit MI (Aug 2022 - May 2024)